Baked Chicken Leg Quarters

 Step 4- Bake.
 Place the seasoned chicken quarters on a lined sheet pan and bake until they’re crispy on the outside and cooked through on the inside.

-The best way to reheat chicken is in the oven.
+To reheat: The best way is in the oven.
 Place the quarters on a lined baking sheet and bake at 350°F for about 10 minutes, or until hot.

 chicken leg quarters.